OscarBennich/dnd-notes/Campaign - 'Chip and The Groundbounds'/Groups/Claret Orders.md

-- Formed when a plague of undeath spread across [[Wildemount]]
-- The [[Matron of Ravens]] gave her followers
-- Blood Mage, Blood Hunter,
+Formed when a plague of undeath spread across [[Wildemount]].
+The [[Matron of Ravens]] gave one of her priests the power of blood magic, leading to the first [[Blood Cleric]]s, [[Blood Hunter]]s and [[Blood Mage]]s.
+They work in secrecy, since their abilities are largely misunderstood.
+They keep their numbers small so as not to share their knowledge with those who would abuse it.
+However, some have slipped through the cracks.

+The Creed of the Claret Orders asks that followers commit their lives to hunting entities and creatures that threaten the sanctity of life and joy.
+They strive to protect those who cannot protect themselves, but do so from the shadows, taking no credit beyond the means to live and travel.